 Gary worked in the fire service as a Station Officer for 12 years with the Scottish Fire and Rescue Service before completing his MSc in Fire Engineering and starting his own company in 2004, which now employs over 12 people.
 Gary is the founder of SERA who started volunteering for one of our FIRE AID members, Blythswood Care in 1998 where he drove vehicles of aid each year on their behalf into Eastern Europe.

-FIRE AID’s activities are coordinated by Claire Hoyland an employee of UK charity EASST.
+FIRE AID’s activities are directed and coordinated by Claire Hoyland an employee of UK charity EASST.
 Claire’s responsibilities at FIRE AID and EASST include the coordination and delivery of a range of projects, activities, and events across Eastern Europe, the Caucasus, and Central Asia, helping to improve emergency response and road safety.